 4: ….Or do it in public

-Not all feedback is negative, although the most difficult types usually are.
+Not all feedback is negative, although the most challenging types usually are.
 When praise is due, it should be heaped on people in public.
 Show your employees that you value their achievements.
 See Adrian Plunkett’s Excellence Reporting as a great example of this (which we have recently implemented in my own hospital ED).

 5: Be specific